Are You Ready for a Great Summer?

 Working in an outdoor environment with children requires energy and enthusiasm.
 It is hard work, but it’s worth the effort.
 Staff have a couple of hours off each day and 24 hours off between the time the campers leave on Saturday morning and they return for planning on Sunday with a brand new group of campers.

-Most salaries range between $220 per week to $230 per week.
-The time for pre-camp Training is paid as one week.
-Salaries in a few key leadership/professional positions range between $230 and $260 per week.
+Counseling Staff salaries range between $375 per week to $450 per week.
+Salaries for key leadership/professional positions range between $450 and $650 per week.
 Salaries are for completion of the full season, including staff training.
-During the term of employment, all work days except approved break days, including staff training, are required.
+The time for pre – camp training is paid as one week.

 Summer staff will have a 2 ½ day unpaid break in addition to the 24 hours off each weekend.
 This break is negotiated with the camp director and is dependent on camper registration.
 If additional staff are needed during these times a bonus will be paid to those requested to give up their break.
 Every effort will be made to accommodate college orientation or other special commitment/conflict a staff member has within these breaks.
 However, if you have a specific date conflict during the employment period, please discuss this with the camp director prior to employment.

-Other benefits include food and lodging in addition to salary, workers’ compensation and the opportunity to work in a beautiful outdoor setting in the Hocking Hills of Ohio.
+Other benefits include food, lodging, and the opportunity to work in a beautiful outdoor setting in the Hocking Hills of Ohio.
 If you choose to apply for a staff position, you’ll leave camp with great memories, new skills, and friendships that last forever.